maptiler/manual/usage.rst

  Rendering raster files without a need of georeferencing is also possible.

 `-garmin`
- To produce format for Garmin GPS devices, with a size 1024x1024 pixels and output to .kml file.
+ To produce the format for Garmin GPS devices, with a size 1024x1024 pixels and output to .kml file.
 Afterwards, pack the tiles and the .kml tiles into a .zip archive, change its extension to .kmz and save it into the device.

 Example: command for producing tiles for use with Google Earth: ::